-As of December 31, 2022, the Company had 399,432 shares available for issuance of future awards.
+As of December 31, 2023, the Company had 394,516 shares available for issuance of future awards.
 To date, the Company's granted awards have generally been either RSAs or SARs.

-SAR awards entitle the recipients to receive, upon exercise, a number of shares of Common Stock equal to (i) the number of shares for which the SAR is being exercised multiplied by the value of one share of Common Stock on the date of exercise (determined as provided in the SAR award agreement), less (ii) the number of shares for which the SAR is being exercised multiplied by the applicable exercise price, divided by (iii) the value of one share of Common Stock on the date of exercise (determined as provided in the SAR award agreement).
+SAR awards are typically share settled except for certain executives which are settled in cash.
+Share settlement entitles the recipients to receive, upon exercise, a number of shares of Common Stock equal to (i) the number of shares for which the SAR is being exercised multiplied by the value of one share of Common Stock on the date of exercise (determined as provided in the SAR award agreement), less (ii) the number of shares for which the SAR is being exercised multiplied by the applicable exercise price, divided by (iii) the value of one share of Common Stock on the date of exercise (determined as provided in the SAR award agreement).
 The exercised SAR is to be settled only in whole shares of Common Stock, and the value of any fractional share of Common Stock is forfeited.
+Cash settled awards are recognized in the Consolidated Statement of Financial Position as a liability and adjusted each reporting period for changes in share value until the settlement of the award.